International Studies Internship

 Students must find their own internships.
-The International Studies website and Career, Mentoring, and Professional Development Center are good places to start looking for information.
+The International Studies website and Career Center are good places to start looking for information.
 There are many possibilities in South-central Pennsylvania, Washington D.C., Philadelphia, Baltimore, and internationally.
 Large internship programs have application procedures.
 In other cases, students can find placements through their own efforts by making phone calls and sending out resumes with cover letters.

 II.
 Why select an International Studies Internship?

 An International Studies Internship allows you to gain college credit for work at an internationally-related business, organization, or government agency in the U.S. or overseas.
 Even though most internships are unpaid, they provide an opportunity to obtain valuable on-the-job experience.
 Gaining familiarity with a workplace can help you to decide whether a particular career is right for you.
 Also, in the competition for entry-level positions and graduate school admissions, students with relevant internship experience have an advantage.

 The International Studies Program offers an internship for each of its major concentrations:

 INT 390 - IS Internship: Comparative & Global Cultures

 INT 391 - IS Internship: Global Political Relations

 INT 392 - IS Internship: Global Business & Economics